runbuggyinc/api-docs-src/shippers/guides/VtoStatuses.md

 The Vehicle Transfer Order has been picked up by a transportation company driver.

 ### Delivered
-The Vehicle Transfer Order has been delivered its destination.
+The Vehicle Transfer Order has been delivered to its destination.

 ### Error
 The Vehicle Transfer Order contains errors.